jtmoon79/super-speedy-syslog-searcher/README.md

 Pattern "+%s" is Unix epoch timestamp in seconds with a preceding "+".
 Without a timezone offset ("%z" or "%Z"), the Datetime Filter is presumed to be the local system timezone.
-User-passed ambiguous named timezones will be rejected, e.g. "SST".

-Ambiguous named timezones in log files will use the --tz-offset value.
+Ambiguous user-passed named timezones will be rejected, e.g. "SST".

-DateTime formatting specifiers are described at https://docs.rs/chrono/latest/chrono/format/strftime/
+DateTime strftime specifier patterns are described at https://docs.rs/chrono/latest/chrono/format/strftime/

 DateTimes supported are only of the Gregorian calendar.